ml/syncano-libraries/README.md

 - readme.io [docs](http://syncano.readme.io/v4.0/docs/api-explorer-usage)
 - api [/v1/](https://syncanotest1-env.elasticbeanstalk.com/v1/) - where is the first version of the api

+#### Note:

+Sometimes in the readme.io documentation you can see a url api.syncano.io as backend url.
+It's not ready yet.
+Use https://v4.hydraengine.com or https://syncanotest1-env.elasticbeanstalk.com/
+Those sites don't have a valid certificats (self signed), so you would probably have to ignore it for now.

 ### How I register new account and obtain the proper key?
 New account can be registered at: https://syncanotest1-env.elasticbeanstalk.com/v1/account/register/